 - Making bags lighter where possible and therefore using less material.

 These initiatives are good examples of the simple, practical measures that can be taken to help reduce bag use.

 Think bag – reduce the amount of carrier bags that are used by re-using them as many times as possible.
-Re-use bags and always put the worn-out plastic bags in supermarket recycling points, as they are collected specifically for specialist recycling away from other waste streams.
+Re-use bags and place the worn-out plastic bags in supermarket recycling points, as they are collected specifically for specialist plastic film recycling away from other waste streams.

-If you are shopping online and receive a supermarket delivery, why not give the bags back to the driver who will return them to the supermarket.
+If you are shopping online and receive a supermarket delivery, give the bags back to the driver afterwards or when you make your next online purchase.

-Consumers should look for suitable re-usable bags and make sure that they are 'fit for purpose' - they should be strong, durable and ideally be made from recycled material.
+Consumers should look for suitable re-usable bags and make sure that they are 'fit for purpose' – strong, durable and ideally be made from recycled material.
 Also, you could keep a small foldaway bag with you for those unexpected or impulse purchases.